mattrips/scratchPad/Protocol Conformance.md

 ## The Foundations of Protocol Conformance

-Before reviewing the fundamental rule of protocol conformance, it is useful to review the foundations upon which protocol conformance stands.
+Before reviewing the rule of protocol conformance, it is useful to review the foundations upon which protocol conformance stands.

 ### Singular